-- The character of the risks/impacts (what exactly causes the risks/impacts or assumptions for the predictions); - The opportunities and the positive impacts or benefits that may arise from PPP implementation; - Probability and key uncertainties (Box 3.10).
-Uncertainties must be properly acknowledged and handled to caveat the SEA conclusions and recommendations, and subsequent decisions; - Geographic scale directly and indirectly affected geographic areas that will become of specific concern; - Frequency, duration, and reversibility, and - Key concerns associated with the impacts.
+- The character of the risks/impacts (what exactly causes the risks/impacts or assumptions for the predictions): - The opportunities and the positive impacts or benefits that may arise from PPP implementation; - Probability and key uncertainties (Box 2.11).
+Uncertainties must be properly acknowledged and included as a caveat to the SEA conclusions and recommendations, and subsequent decisions; - Geographic scale directly and indirectly affected geographic areas that will become of specific concern: - Frequency, duration and reversibility; and - Key concerns associated with the impacts.